 Answer all messages, interview requests and job requests.

-Don’t ghost parents!
-Leaving messages and requests unanswered will hurt your Sitter Stats and reputation.
+Don’t ghost families!
+Leaving messages and requests unanswered will hurt your Caregiver Stats and reputation.
 (Note: Declining jobs is always better than leaving messages and booking requests unanswered.
-If there are parents you don’t want to work for, you can “hide” them so they can not request bookings from you.)
+If there are families you don’t want to work for, you can “hide” them so they can not request bookings from you.)

 Only accept jobs that are right for you.
 Decline jobs that are not the right fit (it won’t hurt your rankings!)